Hours: Tuesday 10am – 2pm | Wednesday 10am – 1.30pm

 DR JO INGRAM

-Whether training and developing staff in an organisation, or teaching within a university environment, there has been a common theme running through Jo’s career – education and life-long learning.
+Whether training and developing staff in an organisation, or teaching within a university there has been a common theme running through Jo’s career – education and life-long learning.
 Jo moved into school engagement roles at the Univeristy in 2018 and currently performs two roles in this space: uniHUB Coordinator – Claremont College and College Engagement Facilitator, Future Students Division.
-These roles, once again, see Jo continuing a path of assisting young people on their learning journey; something she feels very privileged to be a part of.
+These roles see Jo continuing a path of assisting young people on their learning journey; something she feels very privileged to be a part of.

 Interested?
 Let us know